-- Cable/Satellite TV: Many providers will gladly put your service on hold if your account is current.
+Cable/Satellite TV: Many providers will gladly put your service on hold if your account is current.

 Turn It Off, Down Or Up

-- Don’t heat unused water: Turn your water heater to the ‘vacation’ setting to cut up to 20% of its energy use while you’re away.
+Don’t heat unused water: Turn your water heater to the ‘vacation’ setting to cut up to 20% of its energy use while you’re away.
 No ‘vacation’ setting?
 Turn it to Pilot while you’re away in the summer.
-In the winter, lower the setting to 100F to avoid frozen pipes.
+In the winter, lower the setting to 100°F to avoid frozen pipes.

 Keep It Safe

-- Don’t forget your yard: If you have an automatic sprinkler, don’t change the schedule or turn it off while you’re away.
+Don’t forget your yard: If you have an automatic sprinkler don’t change the schedule or turn it off while you’re away.
 A brown, dried out lawn when the neighboring yards are still green is a sign of a homeowner who’s not there to water.

-- Activate your security, or just fake it: If you have a wireless security system, make sure the alarm company knows your cell phone numbers so they can tell you of break-ins while you’re away.
+Activate your security, or just fake it: Make sure the alarm company knows your cell phone numbers so they can tell you of break-ins while you’re away.
 No security system?
 Fake it with stickers easily ordered off the internet.
-Or do what a clever friend of mine does, and leave a very large pet bowl and heavy dog chain where it’s visible from the front of your house.
+Or do what a clever friend of mine does and leave a very large pet bowl and heavy dog chain where it’s visible from the front of your house.
 Thieves will assume you have a guard dog and move on.